danse-inelastic/pyre/docs/advancedTopics.rst

 Pyre project structure
 ------------------------

 A pyre project typically contains a number of directories.
-For example, supposing one wishes to create a pyre module wrapping several molecular dynamics codes.
-The pyre application directory structure would be configured with the following subdirectories, assuming the project name (and top-level directory) is named moldyn:
+For example, supposing one creates a pyre project with <package> as it's name:

 applications/
 ^^^^^^^^^^^^^